Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Abstract

 \section{Abstract}

-Semi-supervised learning is a classification method which makes use of both labeled data and unlabeled data for training.
-In this paper, we propose a semi-supervised learning algorithm using a Bayesian semi-supervised model.
-We make a general assumption that the observations will follow two multivariate normal distributions depending on their true labels after the same unknown transformation.
-We use B-splines to put a prior on the transformation function for each component.
-To use unlabeled data in a semi-supervised setting, we assume the labels are missing at random.
-The posterior distributions can then be described using our assumptions, which we compute by the Gibbs sampling technique.
-The proposed method is then compared with several other available methods through an extensive simulation study.
-Finally we apply the proposed method in real data contexts for diagnosing breast cancer and classify radar returns.
-We conclude that the proposed method has better prediction accuracy in a wide variety of cases.
+Semi-supervised learning is a model training method that uses both labeled and unlabeled data.
+This paper proposes a fully Bayes semi-supervised learning algorithm that can be applied to any multi-category classification problem.
+We assume the labels are missing at random when using unlabeled data in a semi-supervised setting.
+Suppose we have $K$ classes in the data.
+We assume that the observations follow $K$ multivariate normal distributions depending on their true class labels after some common unknown transformation is applied to each component of the observation vector.
+The function is expanded in a B-splines series, and a prior is added to the coefficients.
+We consider a normal prior on the coefficients and constrain the values to meet the normality and identifiability constraints requirement.
+The precision matrices of the Gaussian distributions are given a conjugate Wishart prior, while the means are given the improper uniform prior.
+The resulting posterior is still conditionally conjugate, and the Gibbs sampler aided by a data-augmentation technique can thus be adopted.
+An extensive simulation study compares the proposed method with several other available methods.
+The proposed method is also applied to real datasets on diagnosing breast cancer and classification of signals.
+We conclude that the proposed method has a better prediction accuracy in various cases.